deankoch/rswat/vignettes/articles/rswat_intro.md

 #>    ⤷   avann: all
 ```

-Notice the summary shows the updated print range (which now matches
+Notice the summary shows the updated print range for ‘print.prt’ (now
-‘time.sim’).
+matching ‘time.sim’).

 rswat uses a reference class (R5) internally to keep an up-to-date
 database of information on the loaded SWAT+ project.
 This is important